DumbWareio/DumbDo/README.md

 The project on which this one is based ([DumbDo](https://github.com/DumbWareio/DumbDo)) is licensed under the GPL-3.0 License.
 This project is a derivative work and is also licensed under the GPL-3.0 License.

 Modifications to the original code are made to change the use of the application from a todo list to a pastebin.
 As such, references to "todo" have been replaced with "item" or "items" throughout the codebase.
 Some branding has been changed to "DumbBin" instead of "DumbDo".
 Also, a copy to clipboard button has been added to the item view.
+The Docker image has also been updated to use Node 22.